kpollich/shift-dash-buttons/README.md

 $ yarn
 ```

-Create a `.env` file and provide a JSON string containing MAC addresses for your dash buttons and corresponding names as well a Slack "Incoming Webhooks" endpoint.
+Create a `.env` file and provide a JSON string containing MAC addresses for your dash buttons and corresponding names as well as a Slack "Incoming Webhooks" endpoint.

 ```
 IDENTITIES={"68:37:e9:6a:c2:4b": "Jason"}